- Making an Appointment

 - Sexual assault

 If you have an urgent situation, call University Police at (805) 437-8888.
-If you are on campus and need assistance after PCS office hours or on weekends, please call the University Police at (805) 437-8888.
+If you are on campus and need assistance after CAPS office hours or on weekends, please call the University Police at (805) 437-8888.
 When not on campus, call 911 or have a family member or friend take you to a local emergency room or urgent care clinic.

 Outside Referrals [top]

 There are limits to confidentiality as therapists are required by law to report cases of child abuse or abuse of a dependent adult.
 Therapists may disclose information when it is necessary to protect the client or others from imminent danger.
 Information may be disclosed when required by a court order.
-PCS staff members reserve the right to share information with each other for consultation and training purposes.
+CAPS staff members reserve the right to share information with each other for consultation and training purposes.

 Other Services [top]

 College years are not only for learning about academic information; for some it may be a time to expand into the world of relationships for the first time.
 Many students are involved in current relationships while others begin new relationships.
-PCS can assist students with relationship issues.
+CAPS can assist students with relationship issues.
 This support is not only for intimate relationships but includes all types of relationships such as friends, classmates and family.

 - programs provided to community partners